fnaumenko/isChIP/README.md

 Default: 0

 `--serv <name>`<br>
-specifies explicit folder to keep service files. isChIP generate auxiliary chrom.sizes, chrN.regions and sample files.
+specifies the service directory – a place for keeping service files *chr\<x\>.region*, chromosome sizes file and sample files. isChIP generate auxiliary chrom.sizes, chrN.regions and sample files.
 Although it takes no more than 3-5 additional seconds, the program nevertheless saves them for reuse.
 By default, they are stored in the reference genome folder.